farmera/sare_grant/study_results_balloons.md

 camera.
 For our purposes, image pre-processing, compression and band distortion are less features than issues to be corrected.
 They impact an ability to utilize _all_ the bandwidth data in post-processing a vegetation index.

-Some consumer cameras support the RAW image format, which preserves all bandwidth data.
-However, RAW images are much larger in size than JPEGs and the high rate of capture required during flight to achieve an acceptable ground resolution makes their use prohibitive.
+As an alternative image format, some consumer cameras support RAW, which preserves all of the bandwidth data.
+However, RAW images are larger than JPEGs and the high rate of capture required during flight to achieve an acceptable ground resolution makes their use prohibitive.
 For this reason our results using consumer cameras are based on the JPEG format.
 How to accurately calibrate for reflectance under changing illuminant conditions while still being limited to JPEG is an issue that has been addressed by other (for remarkable work in this area see Public Lab postings [here](https://publiclab.org/notes/nedhorning/07-10-2014/using-a-raw-image-to-calibrate-a-jpeg-image)